gtuck/web3400-Course-Docs/assignments/01/description.md

 </ul>
 ```

-## Session 3: Understanding Hyperlinks and Images
+## Understanding Hyperlinks and Images
 - **Objective**: Learn to add hyperlinks and images to a webpage.
 - **Topics**:
   1. Anchor Tag `<a>` and Attributes (href, target).